gravitational/satellite/README.md

  - high availability and resilience to network partitions
  - no single point of failure
  - history of health data as a time series

-The agents communicate over a gossip protocol implemented by [serf](https://www.serfdom.io/).

 The health status information is collected in the form of a time series and persisted to a [sqlite](https://www.sqlite.org/) backend.
 Additional backends are supported via an interface.